Happy Healthy Birthdays for These RCP Children in December 2021!

 Sincere Nyamoga – December 26, 2017 from Ipalamwa

-Learn more about the two children who are celebrating their fourth birthday this month:
+Learn more about the four children who are celebrating their fourth birthdays this month:

 Adriano’s mom joined the RCP Program in June 2019.
 His favorite food is sweet potatoes.
 He likes driving local toys and cars.
 He has one older sister, Odina, who is six years old and in kindergarten.
 His mom says that she finds it easier to raise Adriano because of the knowledge she has acquired from the program on how to raise a healthy family.

 Timotheo’s mom joined the RCP Program in June 2019.
 He likes to eat rice and meat, and he likes to play with soccer balls.
 He has two siblings: Gabriel (age 11) and Gladness (age 6).
 Timotheo’s mom says that before joining the RCP Program, Timotheo was frequently sick, but since she joined the program, he has been growing well.
 She says this is due to the education she has been receiving from workshops on topics such as health and hygiene.
 She is so pleased Timotheo is in good health.